KatherineMichel/digital-commonplace/web-and-javascript-notes.md

 # Web and JavaScript Notes

 <!--
+JavaScript
+"JavaScript engines are commonly found in web browsers, including V8 in Chrome, SpiderMonkey in Firefox, and Chakra in Edge.
+Each engine is like a language module for its application, allowing it to support a certain subset of the JavaScript language." https://www.freecodecamp.org/news/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5/ | What’s the difference between JavaScript and ECMAScript?

+https://arp242.net/jquery.html | Why I'm still using jQuery in 2019
+https://dev.to/mouadkh9/do-we-still-need-jquery-in-2020-4n48 | Do we still need jQuery in 2020? - DEV Community 👩‍💻👨‍💻

+GitHub | The GitHub Blog
+https://githubengineering.com/removing-jquery-from-github-frontend/ | Removing jQuery from GitHub.com frontend | GitHub Engineering

 What is
 https://whatthefuck.is/ | Dan’s JavaScript Glossary
 https://github.com/gaearon/whatthefuck.is | gaearon/whatthefuck.is: An opinionated glossary of computer science terms for front-end developers.
 Written by Dan Abramov.